derwaro/derwaro.github.io/content/currently.md

-[^1]: This section is inspired by bloggers having a `/uses` page.
-I once found a site that collected those and served as index.
-However, it seems like I lost the link to it and can only find this example on [Ru Singh's blog](https://rusingh.com/uses/) in my browsing history
+[^1]: This section is inspired by bloggers having a `/uses` page. ~~I once found a site that collected those and served as index.
+However, it seems like I lost the link to it and can only find this example on [Ru Singh's blog](https://rusingh.com/uses/) in my browsing history.~~ Thanks to Ru over on Fosstodon: the index for `/uses` pages can be found at: [uses.tech](https://uses.tech).